meilisearch/documentation/resources/comparison_to_alternatives.md

 Sonic is a lightweight and schema-less search index server written in Rust.
 Sonic cannot be considered as an out-of-the-box solution and, compared to MeiliSearch, it does not ensure relevancy ranking.
 Indeed, it does not store any documents but is comprised of an inverted index with a Levenshtein automaton, which means any application querying Sonic has to retrieve the search results from an external database using the IDs that are returned and then apply some relevancy ranking.
 Its ability to run on a few MBs of RAM makes it a minimalist and resource-efficient alternative to database tools that can be too heavyweight to scale.

+#### Typesense

+Like MeiliSearch, Typesense is a lightweight open-source search engine optimized for speed.
+We are currently re-evaluating its features and functionality to better understand how it compares with MeiliSearch.

 #### Lucene derivatives